 One quick way to determine this is a simple scratch test.

 Scratch the rock with something hard and sharp like a steel file.
-If you’re able to leave a permanent scratch on the rock, you have a soft rock which with hand polish well.
+If you’re able to leave a permanent scratch on the rock, you have a soft rock which will hand polish well.

 If you cannot leave a scratch, the rock is probably too hard and is not worth polishing by hand.
 Your best bet will be to use a tumbler.